A1exxander/KVM-Spoofing/README.md

 After the previous function is created, create an exit handler for RDTSC :
 ```[EXIT_REASON_RDTSC] = handle_rdtsc```

 This is the simplest way to handle 99% of VM_Exit checks that I use, however as this returns a static value, some software may check the actual timings, in which the example would fail.
-For this, you would need to use something like https://github.com/SamuelTulach/BetterTiming

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Installing and modifying our Virtual Machine**